 The quotation feature takes away the process of adding italics, centering, and increasing the font size to let you focus on more important tasks.

 If you want to change a quotation block back to regular copy text, just hit the quotation button again.

 A mainstay of any word processing app worth its salt, the bold, italics, and underlining features let you quickly add these features to your text.

-If you prefer using shortcuts, you can also use Ctrl+B, Ctrl+I, and Ctrl+U (For Mac users, just swap the Ctrl button for Cmd).
+If you prefer using shortcuts, you can also use Ctrl+B, Ctrl+I, and Ctrl+U on Windows (For Mac users, swap the Ctrl button for Cmd).

 5. Embedding Links

-Including links in your copy is one of the most important ways of improving and optimizing your content.
+Including links in your copy is a great way to improve and optimize your content.